-IVR systems can save businesses money by reducing the time for agents to gather a caller’s information, determine the best person or department to help resolve their issue, and then route the call to the appropriate phone number or extension.
+IVR systems can save businesses money by gathering a caller’s information, determining the best person or department to help resolve their issue, and then routing the call to the appropriate phone number or extension without the need for human intervention.

 When implemented properly, IVR systems can boost customer satisfaction by reducing hold times and quickly connecting customers to a live agent who can help resolve their issues.